All you need to know about date/time in R and SAS

 options timezone

-options.
-After setting the system-level time zone, then adatetime
+option.
+After setting the system-level time zone, adatetime

 format will display time zone like2013-03-15T04:15:00-05:00